-She is a sought-after consultant, developing concepts, menus, and recipes for such clients as Oso Sweet Onions, Omni Hotels, the Dock Street Brewing Company, Country Club Diner, Parma Old World Fast Food, Society Hill Snacks, Max & David’s kosher cuisine, The Cynwyd Club, and Peachtree & Ward Caterers.
-Green is a member of the Advisory Board of the Montgomery County Pennsylvania’s new Culinary Arts Institute, immediate Past-President of the Philadelphia Chapter, Les Dames d’Escoffier International and former international board member, and two-time Chair of its bi-annual Symposium: Cuisine, Culture and Community.
+She is a sought-after consultant, developing concepts, menus, and recipes for such clients as Oso Sweet Onions, Omni Hotels, the Dock Street Brewing Company, Country Club Diner, Parma Old World Fast Food, Society Hill Snacks, Max & David’s kosher cuisine, and Peachtree & Ward Caterers.
+Green is a member of the Advisory Board of the Montgomery County Pennsylvania’s new Culinary Arts Institute, Past-President of the Philadelphia Chapter, Les Dames d’Escoffier International and former international board member, and two-time Chair of its bi-annual Symposium: Cuisine, Culture and Community.

 Her masterly Starting with Ingredients: Quintessential Recipes for the Way We Really Cook was published to outstanding reviews in 2006.
-With over 550 recipes and detailed, practical, information about the background, culture, history, and uses of 100 important ingredients, this book has been flying off the shelves in the United Stated and Canada.
+With over 550 recipes and detailed, practical, information about the background, culture, history, and uses of 100 important ingredients, this book flew off the shelves in the United Stated and Canada.
 Starting with Ingredients: Baking followed its success with its 60 chapters featuring appetizing, uncommon international recipes and in-depth ingredient and technique information.

 Green wrote popular weekly food columns for both the Philadelphia Inquirer, the Philadelphia Daily News, and Cooking Light.
 Her writing has also appeared in The Washington Post, Fine Cooking, Prevention, IACP Food Forum, Philadelphia Magazine, Nuvo, Clean Eating, and Jewish Women International.
 Green has conducted numerous cooking classes, had many television appearances and radio interviews, and is a highly reputed television and print food stylist.

 As one of the pioneer chefs who helped make the city of Philadelphia a dining destination, Green’s career took off in the late-1970’s as Executive Chef at the renowned Ristorante DiLullo, where her culinary achievements landed the restaurant a prestigious four-star rating.
-In 1988, The Philadelphia Inquirer inducted Chef Green into its Culinary Hall of Fame, citing her as one of the ten most influential people in the city’s food industry for her uncompromising efforts at Ristorante DiLullo, Apropos, an influential Mediterranean bistro, and the White Dog Café, where she developed the ever-popular restaurant’s deliciously regional menu by working with local farmers.
+In 1988, The Philadelphia Inquirer inducted Chef Green into its Culinary Hall of Fame, citing her as one of the ten most influential people in the city’s food industry for her uncompromising efforts at Ristorante DiLullo, Apropos, an influential Mediterranean bistro, and the White Dog Café, where she developed the restaurant’s deliciously regional menu by working with local farmers.